Guidance to CPD Activity Standard 1: CPD activities are based on identified needs relevant to Australian general practice

 The needs assessment summarises data about the CPD needs of GPs to guide the development of CPD activities.
 It should provide the evidence of need for the CPD activity and relevance to Australian general practice and the MBA CPD regulatory requirements.

-The RACGP CPD Program activities are designed for GPs; therefore, it is important that GPs are involved in identifying their own needs and those of their peers.
-GPs’ perspectives and involvement are paramount in informing the needs assessment.
+The RACGP CPD Program activities are designed for GPs; therefore, it is important that specialist GPs are involved in identifying the needs of GPs in Australia.

 Guidance

-The needs assessment helps to ensure the education is relevant in terms of meeting gaps in previous CPD activities.
+The needs assessment helps to ensure the education is relevant in terms of meeting identified gaps in GP education in Australia.
 This includes new and emerging topics relevant to general practice, such as legislative changes or new guidelines.
-To ensure that the learning is relevant to GPs, the content should refer to the 2022 RACGP curriculum and syllabus for Australian general practice and be reviewed by a specialist GP.
+To ensure that the learning is relevant to GPs, the content should refer to the current RACGP curriculum and syllabus for Australian general practice and be reviewed by a specialist GP.

-All medical practitioners need to meet the MBA registration standard: Continuing professional development (effective from 1 January 2023).
-Therefore, CPD activity planning should consider how the activity will fit within the types of CPD outlined in that standard and this should be reflected in the needs assessment.
+All medical practitioners need to meet the 2023 MBA Registration standard: Continuing professional development.
+Therefore, CPD activity planning should consider how the activity will fit within the types of CPD outlined in that standard, and this should be reflected in the needs assessment.

 Several other sources can be used to provide information about CPD needs.
 These include (but are not limited to):